TimBoleslawsky/data-science-vault/Notes/Final Model Evaluation.md

 ![File:Roc curve.svg](https://upload.wikimedia.org/wikipedia/commons/thumb/1/13/Roc_curve.svg/512px-Roc_curve.svg.png?20210909040029)

-**Hypothesis Testing as a Tool to evaluate Classification Models** Hypothesis testing, as discussed here: [[Hypothesis Testing]], provides a framework for understanding whether the observed performance differences are due to the *models’ real capabilities* or due to *random chance*.
+**Hypothesis Testing as a Tool to evaluate Classification Models** Hypothesis testing, as discussed here: [[Inference]], provides a framework for understanding whether the observed performance differences are due to the *models’ real capabilities* or due to *random chance*.
 It helps you assess whether the observed improvements in evaluation metrics are statistically significant or not.
 ## Evaluating Regression Models
 The main problem for evaluating regression models is that we don't have a one size fits all solution.
 But we have some good candidates.
 Suppose ($x$ is the predicted value and 𝑦 is the correct value.